linode/docs/docs/websites/forums/install-and-run-askbot-on-ubuntu-16-04.md

     ![set your domain name to askbot base url settings](/docs/assets/askbot-4.png)

-5. Add your domain name in the place of Base URL box and click **Save**.
+5. Add your domain name in the place of Base URL box and click **Save**:

     ![add your domain name to askbot base url settings](/docs/assets/askbot-5.png)

 6. AskBot is now ready to run.
-Access to the AskBot admin interface and customize it according to your needs.
+Access the AskBot admin interface and customize it according to your needs:

     ![final access to askbot forum](/docs/assets/askbot-6.png)